kahboom/layered-js/README.md

 # Parallax
-Leveraging object-oriented JavaScript to create a highly scalable, multi-layered API.
+Leveraging object-oriented JavaScript to create a highly scalable, multi-layered API (for larger applications).
 Use multiple ORMs, environment-specific configuration settings, and much more.
 Still a WIP.

 Order of communication: `api/controller > service layer > repository layer > models`